Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Model and method

-We propose employing an optimal-control strategy, using a time-dependent Hamiltonian $H(t)=H_0+H_C(t)$, to steer the initial product state \( \ket{\psi_0} = \ket{\uparrow_z}^{\otimes N} \)~\footnote{Such a state corresponds to the most natural initial state on Rydberg devices.} towards a SSS state with a {\em predetermined} squeezing direction, thus avoiding the need to look for the actual squeezing axis.
+We propose employing an optimal-control strategy, using a time-dependent Hamiltonian $\hat{H}(t)=\hat{H}_0+\hat{H}_C(t)$, to steer the initial product state \( \ket{\psi_0} = \ket{\uparrow_z}^{\otimes N} \), which corresponds to the most natural initial state on Rydberg devices, toward a SSS state with a {\em predetermined} squeezing direction, thus avoiding the need to look for the actual squeezing axis.
 Moreover, such an optimized time-dependent Hamiltonian can lead to some stronger spin squeezing than a simple quench.

 The goal is to optimize the control fields $\Delta(t)$ and $\Omega(t)$ to drive a quantum system from an initial state \(\ket{\psi_0}\) to a final state \(\ket{\psi_T}\) minimizing some cost function \(\mathcal{C}(\ket{\psi_T})\).
-The final state is related to the initial state through the following unitary operator,
+The final state is related to the initial state through the following unitary operator:

 where $\mathcal{T}$ is the time ordering operator and we have set $\hbar=1$.